DHARMA-2006/DHARMA-2006/README.md

 - 👋 Hi, I’m @DHARMA-2006
-- 👀 I’m interested in Computer Science
+- 👀 I’m interested in Coding
 - 🌱 I’m currently learning B.Sc.
 CS
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 mail me on :- dharmaahjoliya@gmail.com

 <!---
 DHARMA-2006/DHARMA-2006 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.